0x73746F70626F74686572696E676D65/gitlab-fork/doc/architecture/blueprints/cells/topology-service.md

    to support more workflows than anticipated.
 We need to classify various resources (username for login, projects for SSH routing, etc.) to route to correct Cell.
    This would put a lot of dependency on resilience of the First Cell.
-1. It is our desire long-term to have Global Service for passing information across Cells.
+1. It is our desire long-term to have Topology Service for passing information across Cells.
    This does a first step towards long-term direction, allowing us to much easier perform additional functions.